Frequently Asked Questions

 Q: Why don’t you provide a list of handgun safes worth buying instead of showing only the worst ones out there?

 A: I have not been deliberately targeting only the worst safes I can find.
 I also have no secret list of genuinely secure handgun safes.
-If you’ve seen my videos looking at Fort Knox’s Original Pistol Box and Liberty Safe’s HDX-250 Smart Vault, you’ve seen the best of what I’ve found.
+If you’ve seen my videos looking at Fort Knox’s Original Pistol Box, Liberty Safe’s HDX-250 Smart Vault, and Vaultek Safe's PRO VTi you’ve seen the best of what I’ve found.
 But I don’t recommend safes, because somebody will probably find another way to compromise them tomorrow.

 Keep in mind, this website and the accompanying Vimeo channel are not consumer reporting services, and I don’t represent myself as having qualifications to test products for consumers.
 This research began as investigative journalism.
 I established these online resources to share the results of that investigation, and I continue to do follow up research and add to the database.